sergiozuloaga10/sergiozuloaga10/README.md

 - 👋 Hi, I’m @sergiozuloaga10
-- 👀 I’m interested in ... programar
+- 👀 I’m interested in ... code, music and football
-- 🌱 I’m currently learning ... cosas
+- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ... maicra
+- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... xd

 <!---